opencbsoft/django-bnr-exchangerate/README.md

 # django-bnr-exchangerate
 A django application that handles the updating and supplying of an exchange rate.
+It was tested with Django 1.8+ and Python 3.4
 ## Instalation
 ```
 pip install django-bnr-exchangerate